-- Fall January 1 priority deadline with March 1 final deadline - Spring October 15th
+- Fall January 5 priority deadline with March 1 final deadline - Spring October 15th - Note: Deadline for International students applying for Spring Admission is August 1.

 All students will apply through the Graduate College website: https://gradcollege.okstate.edu/apply/.
 All of the required documents and materials will be uploaded to the electronic application